alexsmartens/Kaggle_Titanic/README.md

 * Top 7%

-The project consists from two major parts so far.
+The project consists from two major parts.

 1. Filling missing data.
 This part is implemented in main_1_filling_missing_data.py.
 The functions used by main_1_filling_missing_data.py are contained in Filling missing data functions folder.
 Filling missing data is mainly filling two features:
 - Age.
 My approach to filling age: I figured out that Name feature contain title information.
 General titles are: Master, Miss, Mr, Mrs. Hence, titles is an indicator of age.
 I computed distributions of each title through the train set and assigned mean title age to passengers with unknown age.